 The framework for MBIGS consists of institutional and monitoring framework for assessment of the non-carbon benefits, impacts, governance and safeguards related to implementation of REDD+ activities and programs.
-The framework provides overall institutional structure, functions and process for assessment, compilation and reporting of the MBIGS indicators.
-Main responsibility of compilation, analysis and reporting of the MBIGS indicators rests with the REDD+ focal points (REDD+ management units/ implementation and coordination units).
-While most of the data collection and assessment will be done by the district level REDD+ units (DFOs and their teams) and specialized units, directorates and circles.
+The framework provides overall institutional structure, function and process for assessment, compilation and reporting of the MBIGS indicators.
+Main responsibility of compilation, analysis and reporting of the MBIGS indicators rests with the REDD+ focal points (implementation and coordination units).
+Main data collection and assessment will be done by the district level REDD+ units (DFOs and their teams) and specialized units, directorates and circles.

-For operationalization and institutionalization of the Sub-NFMS following steps (mainly for formal establishment of the recommended Sub-NFMS institutions and bodies and their regular functioning) will be ensured.
+For operationalization and institutionalization of the Sub-NFMS following steps required for formal establishment of the recommended Sub-NFMS institutions and bodies and their regular functioning will be ensured.
 Necessary arrangements will be made to make the existing bodies functional.
 Initially the Sub-NFMS will be implemented as project till its regularization and shifting to normal program.